crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 :::

-When you run the MSI file, the bouncer will automatically register itself in CrowdSec and creates the Windows service, that will run at boot and starts the bouncer.
+When you run the MSI file, the Remediation Component will automatically register itself in the Security Engine and creates the Windows service, that will start the component on boot.

-The bouncer works by adding a number of rules to the windows firewall (one rule per thousand blocked IPs).
+The component works by adding a number of rules to the windows firewall (one rule per thousand blocked IPs).

 Those rules begins with `crowdsec-blocklist` and you should not manually update or delete them.

-They will be automatically deleted when the bouncer stops, and created at startup.
+They will be automatically deleted when the component stops, and created at startup.

 ### Manual configuration

-If you install the bouncer before CrowdSec, you will need to perform some manual steps.
+If you install the Remediation Component before the Security Engine, you will need to perform some manual steps.

-First, you will need to create an API key for the bouncer.
+First, you will need to create an API key for the Remediation Component.

 To do so, open an administrator powershell or DOS prompt and run `cscli.exe bouncers add windows-firewall-bouncer`.
 This will display an API key.

-Add this key in the bouncer configuration file located in `C:\Program Files\CrowdSec\bouncers\cs-windows-firewall-bouncer\cs-windows-firewall-bouncer.yaml`.
+Add this key in the Remediation Component configuration file located in `C:\Program Files\CrowdSec\bouncers\cs-windows-firewall-bouncer\cs-windows-firewall-bouncer.yaml`.

 When done, you will need to enable the `cs-windows-firewall-bouncer` service and start it.